haziqdanial0239-dev/SMART-TRACKING-SYSTEM/docs/project_concept.md

 -Managerial Efficiency Improvement: Evaluate the reduction in manual reporting time or decision-making delays.

--System Usability Score (SUS): Assess user satisfaction and ease of use through surveys.
+-System Usability Score : Assess user satisfaction and ease of use through surveys.

 -Performance Visualization Quality: Measure the clarity and usefulness of dashboards in aiding project decisions.